Yura-0/booker/Specification/UI/MainScreen.md

 - Acceptance criteria:
      - it should be **as** prominent part of the UI as the rest;
-     - these widgets are a clickable icon, necessarily green, with the name of the source of income;
+     - these widgets are a clickable icons, necessarily green, with the name of the source of income;
-     - when icon was pressed, a screen opens with information about this income.
+     - when the icon was pressed, a screen opens with information about this income.
      - there is also an icon containing a plus symbol, which, when it was pressed, opens a window for creating a new income.
 <br>

 ## Bills section

-The bills section contains widgets that display your bills.<br>
+The bill's section contains widgets that display your bills.<br>

 - Acceptance criteria:
      - it should be **as** prominent part of the UI as the rest;
      - these widgets are a clickable icon, necessarily amber, with the name of the source of bills;
-     - when icon was pressed, a screen opens with information about this bills.
+     - when the icon was pressed, a screen opens with information about these bills.
      - there is also an icon containing a plus symbol, which, when it was pressed, opens a window for creating a new bill.
 <br>

 ## Expenses section

-The bills section contains widgets that display your bills.<br>
+The Expenses section contains widgets that display your expenses.<br>

 - Acceptance criteria:
      - it should be **as** prominent part of the UI as the rest;
-     - These widgets are a clickable icon, necessarily red, with the name of the source of expenses;
+     - These widgets are a clickable icon, necessarily violet, with the name of the source of expenses;
-     - When icon was pressed, a screen opens with information about this expenses.
+     - When the icon is pressed, a screen opens with information about these expenses.
      - there is also an icon containing a plus symbol, which, when it was pressed, opens a window for creating a new expense.
 <br>